MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/testing-ml/index.md

 As popularized by Google in their 2015 paper [Hidden Technical Debt in Machine Learning Systems](https://proceedings.neurips.cc/paper_files/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf) the actual ML algorithm is a quite small component of the entire system.
 You may have heard that data scientists tend to spend >= **20%** of their time on actual modelling, and <= **80%** of their time on other activities such as cleaning of data.
 This of course varies between different companies, but I have rarely worked at places where modelling has been 100% of my focus.

 Looking inside the "box" of a ML-system *infrastructure*, *data*, *feature engineering*, *evaluation* and *deployment* are all **vital** components, especially when going from experimentation all the way to production.
 This is probably one of the reasons why *ML Engineering* has been so popular in the recent years.
-In my experience the end-to-end (E2E) system design should be thought of already in the earlier stages of developing a ML system to ensure sucess of a ML powered project or product.
+In my experience the end-to-end (E2E) system design should be thought of already in the earlier stages of developing a ML system to ensure success of a ML powered project or product.

 On another note, here we use the term *ML System* but you might have also heard *data product*: